RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 Money is not the root of all evil but keeps people alive and planes in the air.
 Money is also the stuff the enables corruption _and_ Greenpeace.
 Money is a way of keeping score, money is debt.
 Money is morally neutral.
 Cool people aren’t profit motivated, boring people are, _don’t be boring_.

+## Consent: We accept patches. <a id="we-accept-patches"></a>

+Rules are meant to evolve over time.
+We embrace remixes, we love your suggestions.
+The rules are up on [github](https://github.com/RogueRope/SurvivalGuide), submit your patches there.
+If you don't know how to do that, contact orga, we'll help you out.

 ## Consent: ask before you fondle. <a id="Consent-ask-before-you-fondle"></a>

 We want to create a setting where all parties participate in a physical encounter from a place of enthusiasm and autonomy.
 We believe a yes is yes.